 In late 2012, the year after Yann Tambour aka Stranded Horse last graced us with an album, ’Humbling Tides’, the itinerant composer/multi-instrumentalist dispatched a postcard in the form of a 7” from Dakar, Senegal, where he had undertaken a residency at the city’s French Institute.
-Its two tracks – including an unlikely cover, a pitch-perfect take on the Joy Division classic ’Transmission– displayed Tambour’s own, increasingly assured kora playing, tightly woven with that of distinguished local player Boubacar Cissokho, the cousin and protege of erstwhile Tambour collaborator Ballake Sissoko; further augmented by fulani violin and balafon.
+Its two tracks – including an unlikely cover, a pitch-perfect take on the Joy Division classic ’Transmission– displayed Tambour’s own, increasingly assured kora playing, tightly woven with that of distinguished local player Boubacar Cissokho, the cousin and protege of erstwhile Tambour collaborator Ballake Sissoko; further augmented by riti and balafon.

 A second trip to Senegal followed in summer 2013.
 Further solo touring saw Yann haul his homemade koras across the world, gathering new friends and old records as he roamed across Western and Central Europe, Russia, Japan, China, the US and North Africa.